 or a laminator

-to reuse gratitude journal printables over and over again instead of wasting printer ink and paper!
+to reuse gratitude journal printables over and over instead of wasting printer ink and paper!

 Related: Kids’ Books That Teach Important Life Lessons

-- Use these simple free printable thank you cards and coloring notes for kids from A Girl and a Glue Gun to get started, or make homemade fingerprint lovebug thank you cards, as shown in the photograph below!
+- To get started, use these simple free printable thank you cards and coloring notes for kids from A Girl and a Glue Gun, or make homemade fingerprint lovebug thank you cards, as shown in the photograph below!

 - Create a simple gratitude wall like this gratitude craft and activity from What Do We Do All Day.
-Feel free to make it your own and embellish it in any way you wish.
+Feel free to make it your own and embellish it however you wish.

-- Help your children understand and feel grateful through art with gratitude drawing prompts.
+- Help your children understand and feel grateful through creative writing or art with gratitude drawing prompts.

-- Or try this list of gratitude prompts with printable.
+- Try this list of gratitude prompts with a printable.

 - Next, invite children to draw their answers onto the “I am Grateful” gratitude journal page!